lortordermur/sfcalcsheet/README.md

 Great, and this can be helped!
 Just file an issue on [sfcalcsheet’s issue tracker](https://github.com/lortordermur/sfcalcsheet/issues) and I will look into it.

-**I cannot edit templates.
+**I cannot edit cell styles.
 The dialog simply does not open.**

 To fix this you must unprotect all sheets.
 You can do so by selecting all tabs using shift-click and selecting `Tools->Protect Sheet` from the main menu.

 **I would like to see the hidden interim calculations.**

-This can be easily done by editing a format template.
-Bring up the template sidebar using the F11 key and right-click on the “InterimResult” template.
-Choose to edit, and on the text effects tab set the text color to anything other than black.
+This can be easily done by editing a cell style.
+Bring up the styles sidebar using the F11 key and right-click on the “InterimResult” style.
+Choose to edit, and on the font effects tab set the text color to anything other than black.

 **Some cells containing large results are too narrow for their content.
 What can I do?**